Editor's Note: I'm glad I only staked £50 on this and not the reputation of the company. We learned a couple of useful things here though -

 The good news for Democrats and for people like Signify who want to promote honesty and decency online, is that both of these tactics can be negated by a well organised online presence and a clear message.
 There are hundreds of online tactics that promote honesty and positivity at the same time as promoting a candidate and, in fact, positive campaigns can work even better than negative ones.

 Hopefully Northam wins on Tuesday.
 But if he doesn’t, the silver lining could be that Democrats stop ignoring social media.
 It is an incredibly important part of public discourse and voter decision making.
-And, social media not somewhere where the trolls and bots have taken over and reasonable voices cannot win.
+And, social media is not somewhere where the trolls and bots have taken over and reasonable voices cannot win.
 In fact, social media is an incredibly vibrant and progressive space with an unparalleled reach – somewhere Democrats should win every time.

 And of course, the other silver lining will be me taking my wife out for dinner for the first time in way too long.